Higher-dimensional counterexamples to Hamiltonicity: Introduction

+The line graph of a graph $G$ has the edges of $G$ as its vertices, with adjacency determined by the adjacency of the edges in $G$.
+This is a classical construction in graph theory, going back to Whitney, cf.~\cite{Beineke}.
+In the first section of the present paper, we focus on \emph{line-Hamiltonian} graphs, which are graphs whose line graph is Hamiltonian.
+All Eulerian and all Hamiltonian graphs are line-Hamiltonian \cite{Chartrand}, but the converse is false: For example, Tutte's graph mentioned above is line-Hamiltonian, even if it is neither Eulerian nor Hamiltonian.
+We establish the following relation to polytopality:

+\begin{thmnonumber}[{Theorems \ref{prop:LineHamPolytopes}, \ref{prop:GM}}] Let $d \ge 2$ be an integer.
+All graphs of $d$-polytopes are line-Hamiltonian if and only if $d \ne 3$.
+In fact, there is a $3$-polytope on $252$ vertices whose graph has a line graph that is not traceable.
+Moreover, for any $n$, there exists a simple $3$-polytope on $3n$ vertices whose graph has a line graph in which every simple path is shorter than $10 n^{\alpha}$, for some constant $\alpha<1$. \end{thmnonumber}

+Thus $3$-polytopes can be `arbitrarily far' from being line-traceable.
+See Theorem \ref{prop:PseudoHamStar} for an extension to spheres, pseudomanifolds, or Gorenstein subspace arrangements.
+En passant, we prove in Theorem \ref{prop:klee} that the dual graph of any polytopal pseudomanifold is $(d+1)$-connected, a fact that in the simplicial case had been proven long ago by Klee \cite{Klee}.

+Through extensive computer search, we also tested a big portion of the non-Hamiltonian planar 3-regular graphs generated by Brinkmann and McKay \cite{BM}.
+All of them turned out to be line-Hamiltonian (Theorem \ref{thm:Computation}).

-In 1952 Dirac \cite{Dirac} gave a simple condition to guarantee the presence of Hamiltonian cycles in a graph: he proved that any graph with $n \ge 3$ vertices is Hamiltonian if every vertex has at least $\frac {n}{2}$ neighbors.
-Later P\'osa \cite{Posa} and Chv\'atal \cite{Chvatal} refined this result introducing the ``degree sequence'', a vector that lists all vertex degrees in weakly-increasing order.
-Chv\'atal characterized the degree sequences that force a graph to have Hamiltonian paths or cycles~\cite{Chvatal}.
-En passant we mention that Chv\'atal's proof starts with an interesting trick, namely, the observation that every ``maximally non-Hamiltonian'' graph admits a Hamiltonian path.
+In the second part of the paper, we turn to the goal of extending the theory of Hamiltonian graphs to simplicial complexes of higher dimensions.
+In 1952 Dirac \cite{Dirac} proved that any graph with $n \ge 3$ vertices is Hamiltonian if every vertex has at least $\frac {n}{2}$ neighbors.
+This was later strengthened by P\'osa \cite{Posa} and Chv\'atal \cite{Chvatal}, who characterized the degree sequences that force a graph to have Hamiltonian paths or cycles~\cite{Chvatal}, and managed to show that all self-complementary graphs are traceable \cite{Chvatal}.
+A crucial observation in Chv\'atal's proof is that every ``maximally non-Hamiltonian'' graph admits a Hamiltonian path.

-Dirac, P\'osa and Chv\'atal's work paved the way to five further sufficient conditions.
-A direct consequence of Chv\'atal's theorem is that all self-complementary graphs admit a Hamiltonian path (though not necessarily a Hamiltonian cycle).
-In 1968, Chartrand showed that if a graph has a Hamiltonian path or cycle, so does its line graph \cite{Chartrand}.
-In 1974, Fleischner proved that for every $2$-connected graph $G$, the graph $G^2$ is Hamiltonian \cite{Flei}.
-In 1983, Bertossi showed that all connected unit-interval graphs admit Hamiltonian paths.
-In 1997 Chen, Chang and Chang \cite{CCC} showed that all $2$-connected unit-interval graphs admit Hamiltonian cycles.